 The English Second Language program (ESL) at UFV combines in-depth training in core language skills in two intensive and six regular levels with a choice of optional electives to suit the individual needs of students.
 The gradual shift from ESL into academic subjects gives students practical support during this transition and helps them adjust to academic studies.

 This approach also helps maximize student success in further academic or career programs by providing students with the opportunity to develop the language and socio-cultural skills required in Canadian universities.
-On completion of upper level ESL Bridge courses (course at the 80 level) students who have applied may receive a certificate, and are eligible for entry into academic programs provided they have completed ESL WG 84 with a C+ and have completed all other course requirements for entry into the program.
+On completion of upper-level EAP and ESL Bridge courses (course at the 080 level) students who have applied may receive a certificate, and are eligible for entry into academic programs provided they have completed EAP 084 (formerly ESL WG84) with a C+ and have completed all other course requirements for entry into the program.
 Students may also begin taking academic courses while taking the final two levels of the ESL program through the University Foundation program.

 All reading/vocabulary, writing/grammar, and speaking/listening courses are considered "core."
 All other courses are "electives."